Drakmord2/EDM/README.md

 - PreProcessing.py - Formats the dataset and generates subsets for analysis.

-- Modelling Notebook - Applies the technic to a subset.
+- Modeling Notebook - Applies the technic to a subset.